dotnet/reactive/Rx.NET/Documentation/adr/0008-trimming-vs-qbservable.md

 # Trimming Warnings and `IQbservable<T>`

-This ADR describes the approach Rx.NET takes to handling the problems that `IQbservable<T>` creates when using trimming. `IQbservable<T>` relies on .NET expression trees, which are a reflection-heavy mechanism.
-Furthermore, subscribing to a
+This ADR describes the approach Rx.NET takes to handling the problems that `IQbservable<T>` creates when using trimming. `IQbservable<T>` relies on .NET expression trees, which are a reflection-heavy mechanism, which can create challenges when using trimming.

 ## Status